FrankN88/quiz-game/README.md

 The main goal of this website is to convert visitors into active users so that the website can get as popular as possible.
 All users will be able to play the game.
-Registered users will be able to see their previous scores and their progress in the game.
+Registered users will be able to see their previous scores, their progress in the game and upload a profile image.
 The website will show a bright palette as well as minimalistic but aesthetically pleasing imagery to invite users to play.

 - **Demographic:**
   - Anyone who wants to play a game online.
   - No specific age or background.
-  - Whoever is interested in a culture quiz.
+  - Whoever is interested in an educational style quiz.

 The steps a new user would ideally take when landing onto the website are the following:
   - Explore the websites landing page, where the information will explain the user the reason to be of the site.
   - Create a new account.
   - Explore the additional features available to registered users.
   - Play their game and see the results posted on the main page.
+  - Upload a profile image.
   - Log in/out to check the progress.
   - Check out the links in the footer for feedbacks.